Profiling

 SENTRY_PROFILER_LOGGING_MODE=lazy node server.js

-Starting from version 0.1.0, @sentry/profiling-node package precompiles binaries for a number of common architectures.
+Starting from version 0.1.0, the @sentry/profiling-node package precompiles binaries for a number of common architectures.
 This minimizes the tooling required to run the package and avoids compiling the package from source in most cases, which speeds up installation.
-The set of common architectures should cover a wide variety of use cases, but if you have feedback or experience different behavior, please open an issue on the sentry/profiling-node repository.
+Currently, we ship prebuilt binaries for the following architectures and Node versions:

 Our documentation is open source and available on GitHub.
-Your contributions are welcome, whether fixing a typo (drat!) to suggesting an update ("yeah, this would be better").
+Your contributions are welcome, whether fixing a typo (drat!) or suggesting an update ("yeah, this would be better").